janiluuk/ableton-m4l-rvc-all-in-one/README.md

 docker compose up -d
 ```

-This will:
-- Build and run the pinned RVC FastAPI server on `http://localhost:8000` with `server_local_pinned_uvr/models`
-  mounted for your checkpoints.
+- RVC/UVR server runs at `http://localhost:8000` and mounts `server_local_pinned_uvr/models`.
-- Run `ghcr.io/stability-ai/stable-audio-tools:latest` on `http://localhost:7860` with a persisted cache under
+- Stable Audio runs at `http://localhost:7860` with cache under `./stable-audio-cache`.
-  `./stable-audio-cache`.

-Both services request `all` NVIDIA GPUs via Compose `deploy.resources.reservations.devices`.
-If you only want one of
-the containers, comment the other service out before running `docker compose up -d`.
+Comment out either service in `docker-compose.yml` if you only need one.